watem-sedem/pywatemsedem/docs/contributing.rst

 to prepare the development environment and install all development tools.
 (When using ``tox -e dev`` this is already done).

-When starting on the development of the ``pyws`` package, makes sure to be familiar with the following tools.
+When starting on the development of the ``pywatemsedem`` package, makes sure to be familiar with the following tools.
 Do not hesitate to ask the other developers when having trouble using these tools.

 Pre-commit hooks